 With my A-levels completed, my next stop was the University of Edinburgh, where I pursued a degree in Artificial Intelligence at the School of Informatics.
 The UoE was ranked 17th in the world and 5th in the UK by QS 2013 Rankings, but 12th in the world and 3rd in the UK for Computer Science specifically.

-During my time at Edinburgh, I gained expertise in a variety of subjects including the aforementioned Machine Learning, such as Computer Vision and Robotics (Think Drones!), Natural Language Processing, and several programming paradigms (Object-Oriented, Functional, and Logic).
+During my time at Edinburgh, I gained expertise in a variety of subjects in addition to the aforementioned Machine Learning subjects, these include Computer Vision and Robotics (Think Drones!), Natural Language Processing, and several programming paradigms (Object-Oriented, Functional, and Logic).

 Ever since I was young, I was fascinated by all things digital, be it computers or mobiles.
 From the day I received my first computer (Thank you father!), I was attached to those machines, spending most of my free time experimenting and learning about them.